HaArLiNsH/TRR_Guide/README.md

 - 4096x4096 .dds DXT5 = 21,3Mb

 So my advice is : use compressed .png while you work on your texture, then when all is ready to be release online, save them in .png non compressed and convert them to .dds
+Also, don't use compressed .png for your NRM.
+Save them uncompressed and use this full size texture to make the NRM, if you use the online tool, it will compress the result anyway, so don't make a double compression.

 !!!
 BEWARE !!!!